chethan2kumar/SplunkArchitect/Install-and-Configure-Splunk-Enterprise-Components.md

 __Forward internal logs to the search peers__

-Create an outputs.conf file on each search head that configures the component for load-balanced forwarding across the set of search peers (indexers).
-You must also turn off indexing so that the component does not both retain the data locally as well as forward it to the search peers.
+Create an outputs.conf file that configures the search heads for load-balanced forwarding across the set of search peers (indexers).
+You must also turn off indexing so they do not both retain the data locally as well as forward it to the search peers.

 [Forward internal data to search peers](#fwd_internal_data)